Here are the first two chapters of Vevin Song. Enjoy!

 'Strong like you?'

 Jason shook his head in frustration.
 There was never a right time to talk to Rowan about his attitude.
-Even though Rowan had ten years' experience of being a father, he still behaved like a child, not able to take responsibility for things.
+Even though Rowan had ten years' experience of being a father, he still behaved like a child, unable to take responsibility for things.
 Despite Jason being three years younger than him, he always felt as if he was the older brother.
 It was never a wonder why Rowan was married to someone like Grace.
 Someone strong and wise, able to show him the right way to live.

 Not for the first time, Jason thought Conrad saw him as more of a father than Rowan was.
 Conrad was certainly more like him than Rowan.
 More confident.
 More proactive.
 More of a fighter.